cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

 <details>
 <summary>Instructions</summary>

-1. Clone this repository with using git https method.
+1. Clone this repository using the git https method.
 For more information on choosing either ssh/https methods, see [github](https://help.github.com/en/articles/which-remote-url-should-i-use)

     ```